JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 # Is Nix Lang Good?

 One of my hottest takes is that the nix language is actually pretty good for its use case.
 That is defining declarative builds.
-Working with attrsets (hashmaps) is really nice for common use cases like nested attributes, merging, and default missing values.
+It makes working with attrsets (hashmaps) really nice for common use cases like nested attributes, merging, and default missing values.
+Its lazy so you can write very declarative looking code and not worry that is all going to be run, only whats needed will be run.
+Its syntax is also pretty simple so if you know a functional language you can probably pick it up in a few days (the rest of the nix ecosystem though is a different story...)

 The main issues with the language IMO are